JaneliaSciComp/SongExplorer/README.md

 It is important not to overburden you computer with tasks, so don't underestimate the resources required, particularly memory consumption.
-To make an accurate assessment for your particular workflow, use the `top` and `nvidia-smi` commands to monitor jobs while they are running.
+To make an accurate assessment for your particular workflow, use the `top` and `nvidia-smi` commands on Unix, the Task Manager on Windows, or the Activity Monitor on Macs to monitor jobs while they are running.

-    $ $SONGEXPLORER_BIN top
+    $ top
     top - 09:36:18 up 25 days,  1:18,  0 users,  load average: 11.40, 12.46, 12.36
     Tasks: 252 total,   1 running, 247 sleeping,   0 stopped,   4 zombie
     %Cpu(s):  0.7 us,  0.9 sy, 87.9 ni, 10.4 id,  0.1 wa,  0.0 hi,  0.0 si,  0.0 st